mbodiai/handbook/docs/index.md

 This handbook is maintained collaboratively.
 If you find information that's out of date or missing, please:

-1. Create an issue in the [handbook repository](https://github.com/mbodi/handbook)
+1. Create an issue in the handbook repository[^handbook-gh]
 2. Submit a pull request with your proposed changes
 3. Reach out to the team for clarification

 ---

-Last updated: {date}
+Last updated: 2025-09-29

+[^handbook-gh]: See the [mbodi/handbook](https://github.com/mbodi/handbook) repository.